mdo/css-perf/README.md

 # css perf

+**This project is archived and will not be maintained or updated.**

 **css-perf** is a completely unscientific way of testing CSS performance.
 Most of these tests will revolve around methodologies and techniques for determining effective CSS architecture.
 Put another way, I want to know what works best given a particular comparison of CSS strategies.